Rebecca Jones

 Rebecca worked in partnership with Staffordshire University on a fibre tape research project where an abstract presentation was delivered at the European Academy of Forensic Science International Conference 2012 and 2015.

 She joined ARU to embark on her career as a full time Lecturer Practitioner.
-Since joining ARU Rebecca has progressed to Course Leader and Senior Lecturer Practitioner.
+Since joining ARU Rebecca has progressed to Deputy Head of School, previously the Course Leader for Crime and Investigative Studies for over 4 years and Senior Lecturer Practitioner.
+She is a member of the Forensic & Investigative Sciences Research Group.

 Research interests